JackWalpole/splitwavepy/docs/tutorial.rst

 .. note::
 	Every time a lag operation is applied the traces are shortened.
 	This is fine so long as your traces extend far enough beyond your window.
-Jump to :ref:`window`.

 .. _window: